rajewsky-lab/openst/docs/computational/preprocessing_sequencing.md

 of input file: (1) all the `h5ad` files generated for a single sample (can be specified implicitly, via a wildcard in Linux, or explicitly as a list separated by spaces); and (2) a coordinate system file, that specifies that is the relative offset, in units equivalent to `x_pos` and `y_pos`, of the tiles respect to their *column* and *swath*.
-These coordinate system files have a standardized format, and are provided in the [spacemake] and [openst] repos for the Illumina® NovaSeq 6000 S4 flow cell.
+These coordinate system files have a standardized format, and are provided in the [spacemake](https://github.com/rajewsky-lab/spacemake/blob/master/spacemake/data/puck_collection/openst_coordinate_system.csv) repo and [openst](https://rajewsky-lab.github.io/openst/latest/examples/datasets/) website for the Illumina® NovaSeq 6000 S4 flow cell.
-If you have used other flow cell, you might need to generate these files following the same convention (feel free to open an issue in our [repo], and we can generate it for you).
+If you have used other flow cell, you might need to generate these files following the same convention.
+Feel free to open an issue in our [repo](https://github.com/rajewsky-lab/openst/issues/new?assignees=&labels=&template=bug-report.md&title=), and we can generate it for you.

 To manually create 'puck_collection' files, you can run the following in a terminal: